georgerobescu/urbit-visor/guides/building-uv-extensions/README.md

 import { urbitVisor } from "@dcspark/uv-core";
 ```

 This app needs to be able to post notes on `graph-store`; meaning it must be able to `poke` the users Urbit server. `graph-store` nodes need the users ship name in order to poke, however, so we will need to fetch the user's `shipName` too.
-We also want to check if the Urbit Notes channel has been created already, and if not we'll want to offer the option to create one in the extension, so that's a `scry` and a `thread` the user's Urbit Visor will have to do.
-So let's ask for permissions for that upfront.
+We also want to check if the Urbit Notes channel has been created already, and if not we'll want to offer the option to create one in the extension.
+This means that we'll need to do a `scry` and issue a `thread` on the user's Urbit ship.

+Let's ask for permissions for that upfront.
 We'll start slowly and first just save the ship name in our script.

-Let's ask for permissions for these now upfront.

 ```ts
 let myShip = "";